KeasInc/isimud/README.md

-# Isimud

-Messaging abstraction layer for AMQP and testing.
+# Isimud: Messaging abstraction layer for AMQP and testing.

+>Isimud is a minor god, the messenger of the god Enki in Sumerian mythology.
+>He is readily identifiable by the fact that he possesses two faces looking in opposite directions.
+>
+>*Source: Wikipedia*

 ## Installation